Ascension Providence Hospital School of Diagnostic Medical Sonography

 Length of Program

-The Program is 21-months in length with the next program starting in mid-July 2021 and ending in mid-April 2023
+The Program is 21-months in length with the next program starting in mid-May 2023 and ending in mid-February 2025

 A maximum of four students are selected for each program.

 Students attend 40 hours weekly (Monday thru Friday) which includes an average of 12-14 hours of classes with the remainder of time scheduled in clinical assignments focused on applying theory.

 Program tuition is $9,000 plus a one-time $150 lab fee.
 A tuition deposit is required upon acceptance into the program.
 All payments are non-refundable.

 Students are required to purchase the required program textbooks (approximately $800), this is not included in the program tuition.

 The Program will pay for the registration fee for one local sonography conference, chosen by the Program Coordinator during the program.
 All students will be given time off to attend up to two additional local sonography conferences, if held during program hours, but will be required to pay the registration fees.

 - Must be 18 years or older